carbonati/chowder-implementation/README.md

 ![image](https://github.com/carbonati/chowder-implementation/blob/master/png/metastasis_image.png)

 ### The Data
-The data used for this specific study comes from the Camelyon Challenge(https://camelyon16.grand-challenge.org/), which is a collection of whole-slide-images, however, the WSI dataset provided has already been preprocessed with the use of tissue detection, color normalization, tiling.
+The data used for this specific study comes from the [Camelyon Challenge](https://camelyon16.grand-challenge.org/), which is a collection of whole-slide-images, however, the WSI dataset provided has already been preprocessed with the use of tissue detection, color normalization, tiling.
 After those initial preprocessing steps each slide has been reduced to a uniform random sample of tiles with a resolution of 224 x 224 pixels.
 After that, each tile is transformed into a feature vector by using the tiles pre-output layer from  a pre-trained ResNet-50 architecture.
 Each feature vector consists of `P = 2048` floating point values, which is to be used as input for the CHOWDER network.
 These `P = 2048` floating point values are referred to as a patients ResNet features, which span from 256 to 1000 feature vectors for each patient in the dataset.

 ### The network